-#1 Updated by Daan Goedkoop about 5 years ago
+#1 Updated by Daan Goedkoop over 5 years ago

 Geom does not allow such shapes; the vector -> check geometry validity tool does indeed report such single-vertex "lines" as an error.
 So I guess that it is not a bug at all, that the "Multipart to Singleparts" function/script fails in this case.